steffenkrogmann/steffenkrogmann/README.md

 You can also [find me on X](https://x.com/steffenkrogmann).

 ## Learning | Codecademy
-I am using this section to track my learning projects on Codecademy.
+I am using this section to track my learning projects and progress on Codecademy.

 ### Data Scientist: Machine Learning
 #### Python Fundamentals for Data Science (Part I)